evilprince2009/Windows-Terminal-Customization/README.md

 If you are using PowerShell Core , install below dependencies.

-- If you don't _Winget_ or _Chocolatey_ installed on your system , get them.
+- If you don't have _Winget_ or _Chocolatey_ installed on your system , get them.
 Now run `winget install JanDeDobbeleer.OhMyPosh` or `choco install oh-my-posh` from terminal and wait for the OMP V3 installation to complete.

 - `PSReadLine` from _[here](https://www.powershellgallery.com/packages/PSReadLine/2.2.0-beta1)_
 - `Terminal-Icons` from _[here](https://www.powershellgallery.com/packages/Terminal-Icons/)_